truenas/documentation/content/_includes/AlertsCategories.md

 ![AlertSettingsHardware](/images/SCALE/22.12/AlertSettingsHardware.png "Hardware Alert Settings")

-You can customize alert settings for when disk(s) format with the data integrity frature, IPMI has system events, the IPMI system event log space is low, S.M.A.R.T. has an error, and smartd is not running.
+You can customize alert settings for when disk(s) format with the data integrity feature, IPMI has system events, the IPMI system event log space is low, S.M.A.R.T. has an error, and smartd is not running.
 {{< /expand >}}

 ### Key Management Interoperability Protocol (KMIP)